 The illicit trafficking and forced prostitution that occur in this red light area were infamous, also making it dangerous for visitors.
 Sunil Chaudhary, a social worker, petitioned the Allahabad High Court in 2016 to close the red light district and relocate the business.
 The petition was granted by the court.
 However, some prostitutes have returned to the area.

-Also Read: Common Misconceptions People Still Have About Asexuals And Asexuality
+Also Read: Misconceptions About Asexuals And Asexuality

 6. Garstin Bastion Road (Delhi)